Expanding the Hoofprint for Healing

 Horses for Mental Health

-Most, if not all of us, can relate to navigating trials and tribulations and not knowing exactly what we need to move through.
 We have all met life’s ups and downs, and at times didn’t feel like we had the resources or tools to move forward—whether that be in facing a difficult diagnosis, the loss of a loved one or a sense of heightened anxiety associated with burnout.
 Mental health programs that incorporate horses are growing what we like to call ‘the hoofprint' for healing: Every person's journey is so unique, and different therapeutic modalities meet people exactly where they need the support.
 EAS happens to be a therapeutic blueprint that resonates beautifully with many participants.
 We’re thrilled to see awareness of it expanding so that more and more people can seek this type of program as a viable option.

 It’s because of this belief and our understanding of the healing power of horses that we support Horses for Mental Health’s Seen Through Horses campaign, which takes place annually in May during Mental Health Awareness Month.
 Seen Through Horses is a peer-to-peer awareness campaign in which people, nonprofits, EAS specialists, celebrities, influencers and businesses help increase awareness and public engagement while raising critical funds to improve access to programs incorporating horses into mental health and personal growth services.